Do I Need Therapy? 11 Signs It’s Time To See a Therapist

 If you can’t maintain a healthy relationship or are always arguing with your partner, you might be a good candidate for couples or family therapy.
 It can help you improve your communication skills and have fulfilling relationships with your family.

 Your relationship issues might be connected to some psychological trauma.
 Our relationships are a reflection of our past, so it is common to recreate some dynamics that are similar to those we witnessed while growing up.
-Therefore, talking to a counselor can help heal past wounds and create better relationships.
+Therefore, talking to a counselor can help bring awareness to these dynamis and heal past wounds to create better relationships.

 10. You sleep too much or too little